 In order to fulfill requirements for the minor in Asian Studies, students must complete six courses according to the following requirements:

-Asian Studies Requirements and Guidelines
+Minor Requirements and Guidelines

-- We strongly encourage students to elect at least one course in each of two sub-regions of Asia: South and Southeast Asia (India, Vietnam, Sri Lanka, Nepal, or Indonesia) and East Asia (China, Japan and Korea).
+- We strongly encourage students to elect at least one course in each of two subregions of Asia: South and Southeast Asia (India, Sri Lanka, Nepal, Vietnam or Indonesia) and East Asia (China, Japan and Korea).

 - Two courses taken in a College-approved Study Abroad Program may count toward the minor.
-Students should consult with the Asian Studies Director to make sure that courses taken abroad fulfill the proper requirements.
+Students should consult with the Asian Studies director to make sure that courses taken abroad fulfill the proper requirements.